Bachelor's Degree in Life Sciences

 – 2 ECTS – Objectives:

-- Expose students to real-world scenarios related to their future careers in the industry
+- Expose students to real-world situations related to their future careers in the industry

 - Understanding the industrial environment, the context, work procedures, constraints, and document drafting

-Content: The two-month internship is a full-time, continuous placement at a company in the private or public sector or at a research laboratory.
+Content: The 2-month internship is a full-time, continuous placement at a company in the private or public sector or at a research laboratory.
 This internship may take place in France or abroad.